-In the Early Years, Literacy is known as Communication, Language and Literacy and is one of 6 areas of learning taught on a daily basis, through the indoor and outdoor learning environments.
+In the Early Years, English is known as Communication, Language and English and is one of 6 areas of learning taught on a daily basis, through the indoor and outdoor learning environments.
 This indoor and outdoor learning is continued into KS1.

 Reading books are taken from a selection of publications which have been banded into reading bands.
 This allows children to select the correct level of reading material with the choice of author and type of book.